christophe-rd/fuelinex/notes/fleetingnotes/2025_fleetingNotes.md

 Yet, growing evidence suggest that cambial activity is typically more sensitive than photosynthesis to a range of environmental conditions including water, temperature and nutrients.

-They show a widespread temporal decoupling between carbon assimilation and tree growth, underpinning the different climatic sensitivies of these 2 processes.
+They show a widespread temporal decoupling between carbon assimilation and tree growth, underpinning the different climatic sensitivities of these 2 processes.

 ### Divergent contributions of spring and autumn photosynthetic phenology to seasonal carbon uptake of subtropical vegetation in China
 **Permanent notes:**